trln/argot-ruby/README.md

     $ rake test

+or even just

+    $ rake

 Will work, but you can't use `rake install` yet.
-Try `gem build argot` in this directory, which will crate the gemfile you can install locally.
+Installation should be as easy as

+    $ gem build argot
+    $ gem install argot-0.0.8.gemspec # or whatever version it is currently

 As of v0.0.4, this gem is supported under both MRI and JRuby.